 This one depends on your personal taste.
 Bring whatever you enjoy for your pastime.
 It can be books or even a video game console.
 Unless you intend to completely resign from the mankind, bring a mobile phone (might not get reception in some areas), a laptop or at least a radio.
 Being off grid does not necessarily mean detaching from the modern technology, but it is not up to me to tell you how to live.

 A 3D printer is worth a separate mentioning.
 When you’re remote from the nearest urban center, it’s almost impossible to immediately acquire a replacement for a broken part or find an item that you suddenly need.
-3D printing can be answer to such a problem, you can print a workable replacement, at least until you can shop again.
+3D printing can be an answer to such a problem, you can print a workable replacement, at least until you can shop again.

-Knowing the Laws and Limits
+Get Informed Regarding the Local Laws and Limits

 Going off the grid is not just about buying the right equipment and growing food.
-While it could be nice to live an ideal world where no one bothers you, we are still inside the borders of a country and a nation, governed by people who make all sorts of laws.
+While it could be nice to live in an ideal world where no one bothers you, we are still inside the borders of a country and a nation, governed by people who make all sorts of laws.

 So before you move to a cabin, there are certain laws and rules you need to check for that region, county and state.
 There are building codes that your structure must abide by.
 There are zoning codes that vary from municipality to municipality, so you must ensure your piece of land follows them.
 Finding a land that is completely free of codes and property taxes is tricky.
 Usually it’s a spot so removed from the civilization that it would take you hours to get supplies or human help in an emergency.

-Since it’s completely impossible (and illegal) to live off the grid inside a city, your best choice is getting a somewhat rural lot.
+Since it’s too challenging (and sometimes illegal) to live off the grid inside a city, your best choice is getting a somewhat rural lot.
 Again, research beforehand, find out all the possible issues and legalities you are going to face.
 While going off the grid on a land of your own is legal, it’s still worthwhile to see what limitations the local governing body imposes on homesteads just like yours.
 You might eventually decide to settle somewhere else, if the local government is too restricting.

 Another point to check is whether the local authorities are planning future development of the area and how that can impact you.
 You might enjoy a pristine piece of nature for a while, and then someone builds a polluting factory in your vicinity, or even new suburbs that stretch too close for your taste.
 Avoid areas with industrial zoning; see what kind of businesses have a permission to build and expand in this particular region.